 Visitors’ Trail: the largest Dala horse in the world and endangered European bison.

 This trail takes you to the sites most worth seeing in Avesta.
-You start and finish in the town centre at Avesta Library and Tourist information centre and pedal through central parts of the town.
+You start and finish in the town centre at Avesta Library and pedal through central parts of the town.
 Visit such places as Avesta Bison Park in the west, bike on past the largest Dala horse in the world, through the neighbouring community of Krylbo to the Karlfeldt home and visit the Erik Lars farm to the east.
 On your way back you pass Koppardalen with the Dead Falls, the old mill Verket/ Avesta Art and Gamla Byn, the old town.
 There are several cosy cafés, restaurants, pleasant shops and good accommodation along the Visitors’ Trail.

 The Visitors’ Trail